minhduccao/ics6b-latex-templates/README.md

 2. Create a new LaTeX file (top left)
 3. Go back to this page and click on "learningBasics.tex"
 4. Copy-paste the entire thing into the new LaTeX file you just created
+5. Take a look at the sample LaTeX file that Overleaf creates for you to learn more
-5. (OPTIONAL) Make a new LaTeX file and copy "myTemplate.tex" into it
+6. (OPTIONAL) Make a new LaTeX file and copy "myTemplate.tex" into it
-6. (OPTIONAL) You can also download each .tex file and upload it to Overleaf instead
+7. (OPTIONAL) You can also download each .tex file and upload it to Overleaf instead
 ```

 # File Explanation